How Access Lists work on Cisco Routers

 The following image shows the above ACL.

-Now, this ACL will allow all packets that are originated from the host 20.0.0.3/8 but it will block all packets that are originated from other hosts of the network 20.0.0.0/8.
+Now, this ACL will allow all packets that originate from the host 20.0.0.3/8, but it will block all packets that originate from other hosts of the network 20.0.0.0/8.